silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 The variables that can be used in a template vary based on the object currently in [scope](#scope).
 Scope defines what object the methods get called on.
-For the standard `Page.ss` template, the scope is the current [api:Page_Controller] class enabling you to access all the database fields on [api:Page_Controller], its corresponding [api:Page] record and any subclasses of those two.
+For the standard `Page.ss` template, the scope is the current [api:Page_Controller] class enabling you to access all the database fields on [api:Page_Controller], its corresponding [api:Page] record and any ancestors of the two.

 **mysite/code/Layout/Page.ss**